svmueller1993/TP_3_TRL_Extension/README.md

 Code Coverage:

 Using ECEmma, our code coverage is about 99.6% of our non-UI code.
-This was done by ensureing every outcome of every method was tested and passed.
+This was done by ensuring every outcome of every method was tested and passed.

 Reverse-Engineered Class Diagram:

 Original Class Diagram Sha: f339505d1ceb2752beef469ef8ae8c8f88c19050

-Final Class Diagram Sah: 33786b36c9fc2fd8cdc7373ee3c8d0627f596048
+Final Class Diagram Sha: 33786b36c9fc2fd8cdc7373ee3c8d0627f596048